DMV.ORG is not affiliated with any government agency

 • You're a police officer or firefighter and are operating emergency vehicles.

-• You're a farm worker operating a farm vehicle within a 150-mile radius of your farm.
-(You will need an "F" endorsement on your regular operator license if you're driving a combination vehicle whose towing vehicle weighs more than 26,000 pounds.)
+• You're a farm worker operating a farm vehicle within 150 miles of your farm.
+(You will need an "F" endorsement on your regular operator license if you're driving a combination vehicle whose towing vehicle weighs 26,001 lbs. or more.)

 • You are driving your own motor home.